catarsi/mitao/README.md

 ---

 ### Step (4)
-Run MATAO with by entering this command:
+Run mitao with by entering this command:
 ```$ python3.7 main.py```
 Open your internet browser, and enter the URL: [http://127.0.0.1:5000](http://127.0.0.1:5000/)
 **Note: We recommend the use of [the Chrome browser](https://www.google.com/intl/en/chrome/)**